 \section{Discussion and Conclusion}

-In this paper, we propose the noisy multimodal log-linear production model for analyzing the multimodal EHR data and present the privacy-preserving algorithm CLAIME to estimate the multimodal feature embeddings with theoretical justification.
-Our algorithm is readily available for federated learning when multiple healthcare systems want to co-train their model but can not share patient-level data.
-It is also of great interest to consider a setting where different systems have overlapping but non-identical feature sets, in which case a block-wise matrix completion algorithm may be useful \citep{zhou2021multi}.
+In this paper, we propose a noisy multimodal log-linear generative model with an inner-product structure for analyzing multimodal EHR data and present the privacy-preserving algorithm CLAIME for estimating multimodal feature embeddings with theoretical justification.
+Our algorithm is readily applicable to federated learning when multiple healthcare systems wish to co-train their models without sharing patient-level data.
+It is also of great interest to consider settings where different systems have overlapping but non-identical feature sets, in which case block-wise matrix completion techniques may be useful \citep{zhou2021multi}.

-Although our current analysis focuses on two modalities, it can be extended to more than two modalities.
-The rich EHR data contains many different modalities such as genetic data and image data.
-It will be interesting to extend our current framework to accommodate these data.
-Besides, it will also be interesting to incorporate the patient demographic in the generative model to consider the effects of variables like sex and age.
+While our main development focuses on the two-modality setting, CLAIME is conceptually extensible to more than two modalities, as illustrated in Supplementary~S6.
+Theoretical justification, however, remains challenging.
+A central insight of our work is that, in the two-modality case, the loss function admits a closed-form global minimizer directly connected to the SVD of the PMI matrix.
+This reduction is crucial: it allows us to analyze the performance of the CLAIME representation through the top-$p$ singular space of $\PMIbbhat_\CLAIME$.
+By contrast, the straightforward multimodal extension lacks such an explicit form, making the global minimizer analytically intractable.

-This paper focuses on a linear loss function, while non-linear loss functions such as mentioned in Remark \ref{rm2.1} also deserve to be explored.
-Another interesting problem is the estimation of the patient embedding $\bc_i$.
-The patient embedding is useful for many downstream tasks such as identifying ``patients like me''.
+This limitation reflects a broader challenge in the theory of contrastive learning, where rigorous analyses remain largely confined to the two-view case \citep{nakada2023understanding,dufumier2024align}.
+Moreover, our current extension assumes access only to pairwise co-occurrence matrices \citep{finlayson2014building,beam2020clinical}.
+If patient-level data were available, one could, in principle, construct higher-order co-occurrence tensors that capture joint dependencies across three or more modalities.
+Tensor SVD or related decompositions could then provide a natural way to generalize CLAIME embeddings with accompanying theoretical guarantees.
+Such a tensor-based framework could reveal interactions that are invisible to pairwise models, for example uncovering clinical pathways that involve coordinated use of lab tests, diagnoses, and treatments.
+Developing the statistical theory and scalable algorithms for such tensor-based generalizations remains an important direction for future work.